helrond/clbsj.org/_posts/2023-06-05-black-bible-scholarship-and-social-transformation.md

 series: black-august
 image_filename: BlackScholarsMatter.jpeg
 ---
 This year's Black August series will focus on how the experiences of struggle to overcome racism, slavery and mass incarceration have informed Black/Africana biblical interpretation, and how Black scholars are using the understanding embedded in these experiences to reshape the field of biblical scholarship.
 Speakers include Rodney Sadler, Shively T.J.
-Smith and Ronald Charles, with more to be announced.
+Smith, Ronald Charles, Renita Weems and Madeline McClenney.

 As part of this journey, we will engage with selections from the books _Black Scholars Matter: Visions, Struggles, and Hopes in Africana Biblical Studies_ and _Bitter the Chastening Rod: Africana Biblical Interpretation after Stony the Road We Trod in the Age of BLM, SayHerName, and MeToo_.